 Mineral Lake is stocked with large numbers of catchable rainbow and brown trout as well as even larger numbers of rainbow fry.

 The rainbow trout stocked as fry live out much of their life cycle in the waters of the lake, rather than at a hatchery.
 That means a natural diet and plenty of room, which many veteran anglers will tell you makes for a tasty fish.

 The lake also has a resident population of coastal cutthroat trout, prized by many an angler for their dramatic coloration and delicious flesh, as well as largemouth bass.

-This should give you some idea of why Mineral Lake is so popular: In 2020 alone, the Washington Department of Fish and Wildlife’s stocking plan called for 100,000 fry or fingerling rainbow trout — small, juvenile fish, which will grow to full adult size — to be planted in Mineral Lake.
+This should give you some idea of why Mineral Lake is so popular: It’s typical for the Washington Department of Fish and Wildlife’s stocking plan to call for 100,000 fry or fingerling rainbow trout — small, juvenile fish, which will grow to full adult size — to be planted in Mineral Lake.

 And that’s not it.
-In the same year the state planned to also stock well more than 30,000 catchable rainbows (including some “jumbo” trout) and another 3,000 catchable brown trout.
+WDFW also usually stocks Mineral lake with more than 30,000 catchable rainbows (often including some “jumbo” trout) and a good dose of catchable brown trout.